 - 1 28-oz can tomato puree or 2 cups beef stock

 - Preheat the oven to 350 degrees.

-- Remove the meat from the pan and keep it warm.
+- Remove the meat from the pan and keep it warm before slicing into it (this will help keep the juices inside).
 Place the pan on 2 burners and boil the vegetables and sauce over medium heat for another 30 minutes, or until the sauce is thickened.